 Rina Hyland (MEd).
-Theseis Title: An investigation of how written feedback influences applied level mathematics students' perceptions of assessment.
+Thesis Title: An investigation of how written feedback influences applied level mathematics students' perceptions of assessment.
 Defended on January 27, 2015.

 Mohamad Ayoub (MEd).
 Thesis title: An investigation of the challenges experienced by Somali refugee students in Canadian elementary schools.
-Defended on May 30, 2014.
-(The thesis research won 2015 national award of Comparative and International Education Society of Canada, Canadian Society for the Study of Education).
+Defence on May 30, 2014.

 Rebecca Reaume (MEd).
 Thesis title: Pre-service teachers' Perspectives of and Experiences with Inquiry-based Science Teaching.
-Defended on August 9, 2011.
-(The thesis won the 2012 national award of Canadian Association for Teacher Education, Canadian Society for the Study of Education)
+Defence on August 9, 2011.

 Fan Jiang (MEd).
 Thesis title: Chinese immigrant parents' communication with school teachers: Experiences, challenges, and expectations.
-Defended on May 27, 2011.
+Defence on May 27, 2011.

 Marian Manavathu (MED).
 Thesis title: The investigation of laboratory task comprehension through the use of English language learner modified science instructional materials.
-Defended on Jan.
+Defence on Jan.
 18, 2010.